ajarifi/ajarifi.github.io/_pages/cv.md

 <p align="justify">
 I believe a career is built on meaningful impact rather than a long list of publications and metrics.
-This CV tells the story of my journey, my skills, and my purpose as a researcher. <br>
+This CV tells the story of my journey, my skills, and my purpose as a researcher.
-(to be updated)
 </p>

 <p style="margin-bottom:1.2cm;"></p>